cgruver/cgruver/_pages/home-lab/lab-build/bare-metal-bootstrap.md

   - qemu bridged network on Mac OS
   - qemu on Mac OS
 ---
+__Note:__ This is part of a series.
+Make sure you started here: [Building a Portable Kubernetes Home Lab with OpenShift - OKD4](/home-lab/lab-intro/)

 Let's set up a MacBook to run the OpenShift Bootstrap node.

 1. Install Qemu and some dev tools.